NFDI4Chem/VibrationalSpectroscopyOntology/docs/competency_questions.md

 * Find me which is a safe range of incoming laser powers to perform Raman experiments at wavelength Z on probe XY.

+* Find me a suitable solvent which is compatible with sample XY, i.e. which does not have any Raman peak or band between wavenumbers W1 and W2.

 This list represents only a first draft and needs to be thoroughly discussed with the domain experts and the NFDI4Chem community.